BenDosch/BenDoschGit/README.md

 ## Hi there 👋 I'm Ben.

-👨‍🎓 I'm a software developer who's just graduated from the [Holberton School Tulsa](https://www.holbertonschool.com/) Machine Learning Specialization.
+👨‍🎓 I'm a software developer who's just graduated from the [Holberton School Tulsa](https://www.holbertonschool.com/) Machine Learning Specialization, and have started my first job in tech after 8 years working in mental health.
-My interest in data generally has lead me to explore database management, data analytics, data engineering, data science, and machine learning.
-Please check out my various projects and feel free to get in touch.
+I still have a strong intrest in data science and do projects here and there but have been spending more time lately improving my web-dev skills for my current position.

 ## 🕒 I am currently:

-💼 Job searching for work at a company where I can start my new career!
+💼 Working my first job after switching fields to tech!

-📚 Expaning my knowlage of data engineering, machine learning, and exploratory data analysis
+📚 Learning all I can about React, Redux, and Django.

 ---